 ) are facing distressing times.
 The situation further aggravated

 ) launched its Android software and several handset manufacturers

 adopted that operating system.
-Although we believe a real

-initiatives may improve the company's bottom line going
+may revive the company's earnings going forward.

 APPLE INC (AAPL): Free Stock Analysis Report